marshalsimons/Quantum-Computing/README.md

 <img width="382" height="128" alt="image" src="https://github.com/user-attachments/assets31f4f568-3875-4e61-b982-159c68d19e65" />

-## Quantum adder running on Aer Simulator locally with diagram of circuit.
+## Quantum Adder
 The Quantum adder is a a basic arithmatic algorithm for adding quantum bits.
-Similar to it classical counterpart, the algorithm requires
+Similar to it classical counterpart, the algorithm requires enough bits to account for each variable, as well as the carry bit, sum and for the quantum algorithm, a classical register to hold the result.
+Notably, this algorithm can only perfrom single qbit addition.
+Longer operations will require additional qbits and sequences of the algorithm for each additiional bit.

+###  Quantum Adder running on Aer Simulator locally with diagram of circuit.
 <img width="936" height="442" alt="image" src="https://github.com/user-attachments/assets/325147da-6b0e-4cbf-b972-e8f88b6acdf6" />

-## Quantum Adder running on IBM Quantum Platform backend.
+### Quantum Adder running on IBM Quantum Platform backend.

 <img width="462" height="52" alt="image" src="https://github.com/user-attachments/assets/1a601ac4-ac89-4610-a84d-6b9d49384f36" />